hashicorp/vault/website/source/api/auth/token/index.html.md

   be returned unless the client requests a `batch` type token at token creation time.
 If `default-batch`, `batch` tokens will be returned unless the client requests a `service` type token at token creation time.
+- `token_num_uses` `(int: 0)` - The maximum number of times tokens can be used when they're issued by this role.
+The default of zero represents an unlimited amount of times.
+Setting this to a negative number will error.
+Setting it to a positive number will cause the count of uses to be incremented on each use of an individual token.
+For example, if set to one, the first call to Vault using the token will succeed, but the second will fail with a 403.
 - `allowed_entity_aliases` `(string: "", or list: [])` - String or JSON list
   of allowed entity aliases.
 If set, specifies the entity aliases which are allowed to be used during token generation.
 This field supports globbing.